-What are the testing requirements for all students, faculty, and staff on campus?
+What are the testing requirements for all students, faculty, and staff on campus in spring 2022?

-All residential students, regardless of vaccination status, will be tested upon arrival to campus.
+All residential students, regardless of vaccination status, will be tested upon arrival to campus in the spring semester.
 Students will need to remain masked until their negative test results are received.
-Non-residential students will be tested during the first week of classes.

-Any unvaccinated student, faculty, or staff member will need to participate in weekly testing, held on Mondays and Thursdays.
+Any unvaccinated student, faculty, or staff member will need to participate in weekly testing.
+Learn about the current testing hours.

 If fully vaccinated and you test positive, do you go into quarantine and for how long?

 Yes.
 If you are fully vaccinated and you test positive, you should be isolated for ten days.
 Students will have the opportunity to isolate on campus, or may isolate at home if they can access home via a private car.

 As of guidance released by the CDC and the Massachusetts Department of Public Health, released November 1, 2021, vaccinated individuals who are identified as a close contact should be tested five to seven days after their exposure.
 Vaccinated individuals without symptoms do not need to quarantine.

 How will criteria for "close contacts" for the purpose of contact tracing be redefined to more accurately reflect the Delta variant's higher viral load and faster infection rate?